 Current Shows

-The Edinburgh Playhouse will feature a full line-up of exciting shows leading up to the festive season and into 2022.
+The Edinburgh Playhouse will feature a full line-up of exciting shows throughout 2023 and into 2024.
 See the biggest upcoming shows below.

 Show | Running Time | Booking Dates | |